bids-standard/bids-website/docs/index.md

 a large ecosystem of tools and resources has evolved around BIDS.

-A few of the key elements of this ecosystem are the [BIDS specification](http://bids-specification.readthedocs.io/) with the nitty-gritty details, the [BIDS starter kit](https://bids-standard.github.io/bids-starter-kit/) with a simple explanation how to work with it, the [BIDS validator](https://github.com/bids-standard/bids-validator) to automatically check datasets for adherence to the specification, [BIDS Apps](https://doi.org/10.1371/journal.pcbi.1005209), a collection of portable neuroimaging pipelines that understand BIDS datasets, and [OpenNeuro](https://openneuro.org/),
+A few of the key elements of this ecosystem are the [BIDS specification](http://bids-specification.readthedocs.io/) with the nitty-gritty details, the [starter kit](./bids-starter-kit/src/index.md) with a simple explanation how to work with it, the [BIDS validator](https://github.com/bids-standard/bids-validator) to automatically check datasets for adherence to the specification, [BIDS Apps](https://doi.org/10.1371/journal.pcbi.1005209), a collection of portable neuroimaging pipelines that understand BIDS datasets, and [OpenNeuro](https://openneuro.org/),